etrifonova/My-Portfolio/README.md

-# Portfolio-Website
+# (My Portfolio)[]

-A repo with the portfolio which I created based on this tutorial by freeCodeCamp https://youtu.be/xV7S8BhIeBo
+Inititally based on the portfolio which I created thanks to this tutorial by freeCodeCamp https://youtu.be/xV7S8BhIeBo.
+Later on I duplicated the repo containing that portfolio into this one in order to play with it a bit and modify it the way I want.